petr-muller/vtes.afri.cz/content/decks/20220624-dabblesnakes.md

 ## Ousting

-I want to directly attack my prey's pool by sustained increase bleeds at stealth;
+I want to directly attack my prey's pool by sustained increased bleeds at stealth;
 ideally, I should do at least three such bleeds per turn.
-The key card for bleeding is `The Platinum Protocol` which alone is a bleed for two at one stealth.
+The key card for bleeding is `The Platinum Protocol` which is a bleed for two at one stealth.
 The permanent locations (`Onion Den`, `Club Illusion`, `Anarch Railroad`) allow sustaining bleeds at stealth without spending card.
 Bounced bleeds can further increase my bleed pressure.